LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 .. note::
    Table *Inline Database Action Parameters* lists all of the database actions that Lasso supports.
 Individual data source connectors may only support a subset of these parameters.
-The Lasso Connector for FileMaker Server does not support the ``-sql`` action.
+For example, the Lasso Connector for FileMaker Server does not support the ``-sql`` action.
 See the documentation for third party data source connectors for information about what parameters they support.

 Each database action parameter requires additional parameters in order to execute the action properly.
 These parameters are specified using additional